 - "(A) PLAN SUBMISSION BY THE ASSOCIATION. -- Not later than July 1, 2007, the Association shall submit to the Secretary of the Treasury and to the Chairman and Ranking Member of the Committee on Labor and Human Resources of the Senate and the Chairman and Ranking Member of the Committee on Economic and Educational Opportunities of the House of Representatives, a detailed plan for the orderly winding up, by July 1, 2013, of business activities conducted pursuant to the charter set forth in this section.
-Such plan shall -- - "(i) ensure that the Association will have adequate assets to transfer to a trust, as provided in this subsection, to ensure full payment of remaining obligations of the Association in accordance with the terms of such obligations;

-- "(iii) provide that the operations of the Association shall remain separate and distinct from that of any entity to which the assets of the Association are transferred; - "(B) AMENDMENT OF THE PLAN BY THE ASSOCIATION. -- The Association shall from time to time amend such plan to reflect changed circumstances, and submit such amendments to the Secretary of the Treasury and to the Chairman and Ranking Minority Member of the Committee on Labor and Human Resources of the Senate and Chairman and Ranking Minority Member of the Committee on Economic and Educational Opportunities of the House of Representatives.
+Such plan shall -- - "(i) ensure that the Association will have adequate assets to transfer to a trust, as provided in this subsection, to ensure full payment of remaining obligations of the Association in accordance with the terms of such obligations; - "(ii) provide that all assets not used to pay liabilities shall be distributed to shareholders as provided in this subsection; and - "(iii) provide that the operations of the Association shall remain separate and distinct from that of any entity to which the assets of the Association are transferred; - "(B) AMENDMENT OF THE PLAN BY THE ASSOCIATION. -- The Association shall from time to time amend such plan to reflect changed circumstances, and submit such amendments to the Secretary of the Treasury and to the Chairman and Ranking Minority Member of the Committee on Labor and Human Resources of the Senate and Chairman and Ranking Minority Member of the Committee on Economic and Educational Opportunities of the House of Representatives.
 In no case may any amendment extend the date for full implementation of the plan beyond the dissolution date provided in paragraph (3). - "(C) PLAN MONITORING. -- The Secretary of the Treasury shall monitor the Association's compliance with the plan and shall continue to review the plan (including any amendments thereto). - "(D) AMENDMENT OF THE PLAN BY THE SECRETARY OF THE TREASURY. -- The Secretary of the Treasury may require the Association to amend the plan (including any amendments to the plan), if the Secretary of the Treasury deems such amendments are necessary to ensure full payment of all obligations of the Association.